 If all prerequisite undergraduate requirements have been met, the MAT degree requires three semesters of full-time study (or the equivalent of part-time study).
 Students may begin their degree programs in either the fall or spring semester, but will be admitted for the spring semester only if space permits.
-Matriculated students are expected to successfully complete LTRC 519, SEC 500, SEC 593, and 100 clock hours of fieldwork before being admitted to the fall student teaching semester.
-Please read about the Fieldwork Requirements.
-Because the Master of Arts in Teaching course of study is a unique graduate program that results in a professional credential, we expect our students to conduct themselves professionally at all times in both university and school classrooms.Minimum Requirements for Degree (courses are subject to change)
+Matriculated students are expected to successfully complete LTRC 519, SEC 500, SEC 593, and 100 clock-hours of fieldwork before being admitted to the fall student teaching semester.
+Read about Fieldwork Requirements.
+Because the Master of Arts in Teaching course of study is a unique graduate program that results in a professional credential, we expect our students to conduct themselves professionally at all times in both University and school classrooms.Minimum Requirements for Degree (courses are subject to change)

 This program requires a minimum of 42 credits: 22 credits in education, 12 credits in the academic discipline, and 8 credits in supervised student teaching.
 Grades of B or better must be earned in both SEC 593 and SEC 594, and an overall average of B or better must be maintained to graduate.

 |LTRC 519.||Adolescent Learners and Literacy for the Content Areas||4 credits|